LeonorPDX/LeonorPDX.github.io/_posts/2020-03-09-brew_finder_ruby_cli_project.markdown

 7. **Discover objects:** Each object does one thing, each method has one function.
 8. **Red, Green, Refactor:** Get something working, then break it and make it better.

 I had already done step 1 by finding my API and sketching out the basic funtion of my CLI, so next was setting up the file structure.
-Bundler is fantastic for setting up the basic gem structure and providing and environment file, etc. I did a little renaming and restructuring to make it look the way I wanted, but Bundler did most of the heavy lifting.
+Bundler is fantastic for setting up the basic gem structure and providing the environment file, version, etc. I did a little renaming and restructuring to make it look the way I wanted, but Bundler did most of the heavy lifting.
 On to step 3, how the program is executed in the bin folder:

 ```
 #!/usr/bin/env ruby